remotemobprogramming/mob/README.md

 ## How to use

 You only need three commands: `mob start`, `mob next`, and `mob done`.

 Switch to a separate branch with `mob start` and handover to the next person with `mob next`.
 Repeat.
-When you're done, get your changes into the staging area of the `master` branch with `mob done` and commit them.
+When you're done, get your changes into the staging area of the `main` branch with `mob done` and commit them.

 [![asciicast](https://asciinema.org/a/321885.svg)](https://asciinema.org/a/321885)